ChromeUniverse/Personal-website/src/content/articles/prisma.md

 As I've covered in a [previous post](/blog/react-calculator-fem-challenge), I've been devoting a lot of time over the past year to learning full-stack web dev, and I've been really hyped about learning TypeScript and TS-related stuff like the [T3 stack](https://create.t3.gg/).
 In fact, Prisma is one of the main technologies used in the T3 stack due to its robust type safety.

 And as I've mentioned at the beginning of this post, I hate the traditional SQL workflow.
-It's slow, tedious error-prone, and just plain hard AF.
+It's slow, tedious, error-prone, and just plain hard AF.
 I knew I needed to look for an alternative, but NoSQL DBs didn't seem like a suitable replacement either.

 ### LuccaBoard -- learning the API

 I was looking to improve my DB development workflow and I had heard about Prisma from watching YouTube videos from [Fireship](https://m.youtube.com/c/Fireship), [Ben Awad](https://www.youtube.com/channel/UC-8QAzbLcRglXeN_MY9blyw) and [Theo](https://www.youtube.com/@t3dotgg), so I felt it was worth giving it a shot.
 This was back in September 2022, and at the time I was building [LuccaBoard](/portfolio/luccaboard/), a Reddit-like comments section app with a React frontend, a Node.js + Express backend, and a SQLite database.

 If possible, I highly recommend **incrementally learning and adopting Prisma** by integrating it into existing projects, which I did by migrating the app's backend from vanilla JS and `better-sqlite3` to TypeScript and Prisma.
 I started by installing it from NPM and running `npx prisma db pull` to introspect my SQLite DB and generate a schema.
-By generating a schema via introspection, I only really had to worry about learning the Prisma ORM syntax and could leave the schema part for a later project.
-This proved to be a really nice way to break down the Prisma learning curve into smaller chunks, making it easier to learn and much more manageable.
+By introspection an existing DB, I only had to worry about learning the Prisma ORM syntax and could leave the schema part for a later project.
+This proved to be a really nice way to break down the Prisma learning curve into smaller and more manageable chunks, which made the process a lot easier.

 Now, I'll admit, it took me a while to get familiar with the ORM's API, but it's still pretty straightforward for the most part.
-Methods like `.findUnique()` and `.findMany()` replace SQL's `SELECT`, `.create()` and `.createMany()` replace `INSERT`, and so.
-[Relation queries](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries) are a bit confusing at first: joining tables through read operations can be through something called [nested reads](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#nested-reads).
-You can also use [nested writes](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#nested-reads) for creating multiple related records in a single query, but a much more useful feature is [connecting/disconnecting existing records](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record) together, which essentially links two distinct models together.
+Methods like `.findUnique()` and `.findMany()` replace SQL's `SELECT`, `.create()` and `.createMany()` replace `INSERT`, and so on.
+[Relation queries](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries) are a bit confusing at first: joining tables through read operations can be done through [nested reads](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#nested-reads).
+You can also use [nested writes](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#nested-reads) for creating multiple related records in a single query, and also link or unlink two distinct models together by [connecting/disconnecting existing records](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record)

 ### LuccaChat -- learning to build schemas

 The next full-stack project I tackled with Prisma was [LuccaChat](/portfolio/**luccachat**).
 I was starting from scratch this time around, so I had to create my own Prisma schema and models for my PostgreSQL database.
-This process was fairly straightforward as well, but the hardest part turned out to be representing relationships between models in the schema.
+This process was fairly straightforward as well, but the hardest part turned out to be representing relations between models in the schema.

 Prisma can model the three basic types of database model relations -- **one-to-one** (1-1), **one-to-many** (1-n) and **many-to-many** (m-n) -- which are represented in Prisma Schema Language as [relation fields](https://www.prisma.io/docs/concepts/components/prisma-schema/relations#annotated-relation-fields), as opposed to your regular scalar data fields.
-The syntax for representing these relations is pretty concise (check out [this example](https://www.prisma.io/docs/concepts/components/prisma-schema/relations#types-of-relations)), and does a good job of abstracting the underlying foreign keys in the actual database.
+The syntax for representing these relations is pretty concise (check out [this example](https://www.prisma.io/docs/concepts/components/prisma-schema/relations#types-of-relations)), and it does a good job of abstracting the messy underlying foreign keys relationships in the actual database.

 It's also worth noting that many-to-many relations can be either [explicit](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#explicit-many-to-many-relations) or [implicit](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#implicit-many-to-many-relations), depending on whether or not you'd like to represent the [mapping table](https://en.wikipedia.org/wiki/Associative_entity?useskin=vector) in your schema.

 This is an important consideration to make when building and connecting your models.
 In LuccaChat, for instance, I needed a many-to-many relation between *users* and *chats* (after all, users can participate in many chats and chats can have many users) but since I didn't need a mapping table, an implicit relation was enough.
 But in LuccaBoard, I needed a many-to-many relation for comment ratings (users can upvote many comments, and comments can be upvoted by many users) so an explicit mapping table is necessary to keep track of who was upvoting or downvoting what and to compute the comment's score based on the ratings.

-But I digress -- after the schema was complete and the models are all properly connected, I could focus on more important parts of the chat app, such as building an end-to-end, type-safe, live messaging protocol over WebSockets.
+But I digress -- after the schema was complete and the models are all properly connected, I could focus on more important parts of the chat app, such as building a live messaging protocol over WebSockets with end-to-end type safety.

 ---